youjungkoo/harren7.github.io/aboutme.md

 subtitle: Welcome to my personal website!
 ---

 My name is YouJung Koo.
-I am currently a undegradaute student at the Electronic Engineering department, Hanyang Univeristy.
+I am currently an undegradaute student at the Electronic Engineering department, Hanyang Univeristy.

 My Interests is :

 - Applying data
 - Designing an efficient algorithm

-What else do you need?

 ### My story